North Dakota NDPERS Retirement Calculator

 South Dakota SDRS uses a 2.0% formula identical to North Dakota's, but SDRS is one of the best-funded state pension systems in the country (consistently near or above 100% funded) and has a more reliable COLA history.
 South Dakota members tend to have slightly better benefit security despite the same formula.

-Montana MPERA uses 1.785%, below North Dakota's 2.0%.
-A Montana member and a North Dakota member with the same salary history and service years end up with materially different monthly checks, with North Dakota producing roughly 12% more per year.
-Montana also uses the Rule of 90 rather than the Rule of 80, meaning Montana members typically need to work longer for an unreduced benefit.
+Montana MPERA uses 1.785%, below North Dakota's Tier 1/2 rate of 2.0%.
+A Montana member and a North Dakota Tier 1 member with the same salary history and service years end up with materially different monthly checks, with North Dakota producing roughly 12% more per year.
+Montana uses the Rule of 90, which matches North Dakota's Tier 2/3 but is stricter than Tier 1's Rule of 85.

 The NDPERS Investment Program adds 401(a) and 457(b) options that both South Dakota and Montana also offer in some form.
 Using those supplemental plans is the main way NDPERS members can build inflation protection on top of a pension that may or may not receive COLA increases.